18593 views

 The Gallery of Maps is on the west side of the Belvedere courtyard.
 There are many painted topographical maps.
 It was commissioned in 1580 to Ignazio Danzi, who completed the 40 panels within three years.
 Moreover, the gallery is 120m in length.

-A visit to the Vatican Museums is a unique experience since it will take lots of time to explore all the notable collections that are present on the territory of the smallest government in the world.
+A visit to the Vatican Museums is a unique experience since it will take lots of time to explore all the notable collections on the territory of the smallest government in the world.
 Have you ever been inside the Vatican Museums?
 Tell us about your experience in the comments!

 Author: Kate Zusmann

-Rome.us © 2023.
+Rome.us © 2025.
 Created with love by Roman experts and guides.